a_skyline2

 1883

+Originally separate infant and junior schools, near the top of Earle Rd.
 Practising school for Edge Hill Training College.
-Had an annexe in Bective St. Amalgamated with Chatsworth St to form Smithdown Primary in 1998 / 1999; the old building was demolished soon after.
+There was an annexe in Bective St. Amalgamated with Chatsworth St to form Smithdown Primary in 1998 / 1999.
+The infants moved to the Juniors’ building in 1998, when their building was demolished.
+All pupils moved to Smithdown (Chatsworth St) in 2000; the old building was demolished soon after.

 East Prescot Rd